Squizzor/SquizzorLipSync/README.md

 This is the Teamspeak client property that will be compared to the specified players identification key ("TsLipSyncIdentifier").
 Possible values are for example "client_nickname" or "client_description".
 See Teamspeak documentation for more possible values.

 ##### DecodeClientPropertyWithBase64 #####
-If this is set to true the value of the Teamspeak client property will be decoded with Base64 before it will be compared to the players identification key.
+If this is set to true the value of the Teamspeak client property will be **decoded** with Base64 before it will be compared to the players identification key.
-This is especially useful in combination with the Teamspeak GTA5Voice plugin, which always changes your Teamspeak nickname to the Base64 encoded version of the key which you passed to it.

 ##### StripSpacesInClientProperty #####
 If this is set to true all spaces in the value of the Teamspeak client property will be stripped out.
 If **DecodeClientPropertyWithBase64** is also active, the spaces will be stripped out after decoding.